Complex teams need effective leaders

 Leadership isn’t about our title or position.
 It’s about our ability to build trust and that includes a “we” attitude as well caring about what’s best for everyone on the team.
 There are two distinct leadership challenges teams face.

-1. Make sure those who are heading the team can actually lead
+1. Make sure those who are heading the team are effective leaders

 Simply calling someone the team leader or captain or project manager does not magically turn them into a leader.
 Even if the head of the team has a position like director or vice president, it doesn’t insure they can actually lead.
 If they can’t and some of the team members know this, that will undermine the team’s efforts.